Cahmoraes/utils/readme.md

 ## mixin(target, ...objects)

-Used to apply Mixin pattern.
+Used to apply the mixin pattern.
 This pattern is used to compose multiple objects into a target object.

 <ul>
   <li>
     <b>target</b>:
-    Target-object to receive the objects properties
+    Target-object to receive the objects' properties.
   </li>
   <li>
     <b>objects</b>:
-    One or more objects to compose in target-object.
+    In target-object, one or more objects must be composed.
   </li>
 </ul>